Mortgage

 • Business and personal tax returns (if you’re self-employed)

-Lenders divide your total debt by your pretax income to determine your DTI ratio.
-It’s an important measure used to determine whether you can repay the loan.
-The “qualified mortgage” rule recommends a DTI ratio at or below 43%, though a DTI ratio above 40% could lead to a higher rate on a conventional loan.
+Lenders divide your total debt by your pretax income to determine your debt-to-income (DTI) ratio.
+It’s an important measure of your ability to repay the loan.
+Most loans require a DTI ratio at or below 45%.

-Although you can get approved for a mortgage with a score as low as 500 (and a 10% down payment), you’ll snag a lower interest rate with a score of 780 or higher.
-Paying bills on time and keeping credit balances below 30% may boost your credit score.
+Although you can get approved for a mortgage with a score as low as 500 (combined with a 10% down payment), you may get better rates and terms if you have a 780 score or higher.
+Paying bills on time and keeping your credit utilization ratio between 1% and 30% can help boost your credit score.

 Down payment amount and other assets